onlinecity/devops-tools/README.md

 Update the `configure/requirements.txt` by running `devbox run ansible-requirements` from the root of the platform repository.
 This `configure/requirements.txt` must then be included in `requirements.txt` as [described above](#python-and-virtual-environments).

-#### Terraform
+#### Terraform and opentofu

-The plugin does not install terraform but instead installs tfswitch to help with getting the correct terraform version.
-We require our terraform project to define the terraform version with `required_version` and then use tfswitch to install it.
+The plugin does not install neither terraform, nor opentofu but uses `tenv` which handles installation of both based on `required_version` in the project.

+The devbox plugin initialization, ensures through aliases you can't call the wrong tool, as it makes a dummy alias based based on the terraform/opentofu lock file.

+Using 'tenv' you need to install either, the selection of the correct one, isn't handled by the devbox plugin yet.

 #### Scripts